w3c/wot-ngsi-ld/examples/onboarding.md

 export of WoT TDs if there are downstream consumers that would like to in turn consume these TDs.
 However, if possible, it would make all WoT TD content available to existing NGSI-LD APIs.

+Problem: TDs are not designed using NGSI-LD structure and would probably not be compatible.

 ### Option 2: Translation
 If we determine that WoT TD and NGSI-LD ontologies are not compatible, it may be possible to modify the WoT TD content so it aligns with NGSI-LD conventions.
 Like Option 1, this would make all information available to existing NGSI-LD APIs, but might make round-tripping more difficult: a reverse extraction-and-translation process would be needed.

+Problem: non-standard representation

 ### Option 3: Annotation
 WoT TDs could be imported into the NGSI-LD graph but kept in separate subgraphs with their own sub-contexts, and linked